bermanz/PETIT/README.md

 # PETIT
-This repository contains the WACV 2024 code submission for the paper PETIT: Physically Enhanced Thermal Images Translating GAN. (paper ID 1891).
+This repository contains the WACV 2024 code submission for the paper PETIT: Physically Enhanced Thermal Images Translating GAN.
 Throughout the code/documentation, the term monochromatic and 9000nm are used interchangeably, as the 9000nm channel was the monochromatic thermal modality demonstrated in the paper.
 The code was tested on Python 3.10.6, with a Nvidia RTX 4070Ti GPU.